testillano/h2agent/README.md

+- DifferentFrom: conditional transfer from source to target based in string comparison between the source and the provided value.
+This filter, **admits variables substitution**.
+Its use is similar to `EqualTo` and complement its logic in case we need to generate the negated variable.

-- JsonConstraint: conditional transfer based in json validation between the source and the provided filter json object.
+- JsonConstraint: performs a `json` validation between the source (must be a valid document) and the provided filter `json` object.

   - If validation **succeed**, the string "1" is stored in selected target.
-  - If validation **fails**, target is not modified (transfer skipped).

-  As this filter outputs "1" or does nothing depending on validation result, it is perfect to use together with <u>target variable which will be compliant with `ConditionVar` requirements</u> (validation sets "1" which is *true* or undefined variable which is *false*):
+  - If validation **fails**, the validation report detail is stored in selected target. <u>If the target is a variable</u> (recommended), the validation report is stored in `<varname>.fail` variable, and `<varname>` will be emptied.
+So we could use `!<varname>` or `<varname>.fail` as equivalent condition variables.

   ```json
   {